 NERFC grants support work in a broad array of fields, including but not limited to: history, literature, art history, African American studies, American studies, women’s and gender studies, anthropology, sociology, philosophy, religious studies, environmental studies, oceanography, and the histories of law, medicine, and technology.
 Member institutions hold collections that offer a historical perspective on topics in all of these fields and more.
 For information on each member's resources, see its listing in “Participants” and contact the institution.

-Each itinerary must:
+Each NERFC itinerary must:

 NERFC expects fellows to visit all the repositories they list in their proposals for the length of time they specify.
 The Consortium’s policy is to ensure that each member with collections hosts fellows every year.
 An applicant’s proposed itinerary may be a factor in the decision whether to award a fellowship.
 In keeping with NERFC’s regional interests, the Consortium may also favor applications that draw on institutions from more than one metropolitan area.
-Grants in the upcoming cycle are for the year June 1, 2018–May 31, 2019.

 THE COLONIAL SOCIETY OF MASSACHUSETTS will underwrite a project on the history of New England before the American Revolution.

 Candidates must apply online.
 The NERFC is managed by the Massachusetts Historical Society.
-Online applications links will bring you to the MHS website.

 “An exact mapp of New England and New York,” Cotton Mather, originally published in London in 1702, a facsimile of the map which belongs in Mather’s Magnalia Booke I page 1, Collections of the Massachusetts Historical Society.